JeffersonLab/SRO-RTDP/rtdp/java/org/jlab/epsci/README.md

         [echo]      prepare     - create necessary directories

-To generate a new rtdp-0.9.jar file, execute
+To generate a new rtdp-0.9.jar file, from the top directory execute

     ant jar